Many years ago, a mixed group of people travelled from London to Canterbury, swapping stories.

-We’ve revived Chaucer’s game for the 21st century.
-We travel shorter distances than the Canterbury pilgrims – usually taking hours, rather than days to reach our destination.
+We don’t travel as far – usually taking hours, rather than days to reach our destination.

 Please come.
 We’d love to have you with us.